FCIL SCHAFFER GRANT FOR FOREIGN LAW LIBRARIANS

 APPLICATION PROCEDURE

-To be considered for the FCIL Schaffer Grant for Foreign Law Librarians, please submit an Application and a Résumé of your professional qualifications.
+To be considered for the FCIL Schaffer Grant for Foreign Law Librarians, please submit an application and a résumé of your professional qualifications.
 The Application should be filled out as completely as possible.
 Simultaneous electronic submission of a completed Application and résumé is preferred but not required.

-All documents should be in English and should be sent together (electronically or traditional mail) by February 3, 2023, to the FCIL Schaffer Grant for Foreign Law Librarians Selection Committee Chair:
+All documents should be in English and should be sent together (electronically or by traditional mail) by 11:59 p.m.
+(CST) on March 8, 2026, to the Committee Chair of the FCIL-SIS Schaffer Grant Selection Committee:

 joseph@llmc.com